emilk/cargo-caps/README.md

 For instance, you may allow all crates to `panic`, `alloc` memory and tell the `time`, but anything beyond that you must allow-list explicitly.

 ## How it works
-`cargo-caps build` will compile your code and all its dependencies (like `cargo build`) and then analyze the linker symbols.
+`cargo-caps check` will compile your code and all its dependencies (like `cargo build`) and then analyze the linker symbols.
 Based on these symbols `cargo-caps` will then infer _capabilities_ of each library.

 For instance: if a crate links with symbols `std::net::` then `cargo-deny` infers that the crate has the capability to communicate over network.